 Is it weird that I purposefully made pot roast so I could make this sandwich?

 It’s true.
 I live for pot roast leftovers.
-I mean pot roast is delicious all on its own, but just imagine; saucy shredded beef, sandwiched between TWO layers of white cheddar, topped with sautéed onions sandwiched between whole grain bread and griddled in butter until crisp and golden brown.
+Pot roast is delicious all on its own, but just imagine; saucy shredded beef, sandwiched between TWO layers of white cheddar, topped with sautéed onions sandwiched between whole grain bread and griddled in butter until crisp and golden brown.

 I about died after the first bite.
 The beef.
 The cheese.
 The ONIONS!
 It’s crazy good and total comfort food in grilled cheese form.
 Which technically grilled cheese already is comfort food so this means this sandwich is double the comfort.